-A 2012 report by the Health Research Board (HRB) found that less than 1 in 10 people can correctly identify the number of standard drinks in different measures when asked.
-Getting the facts about standard drinks is a good place to start to understand your drinking.
+The Drinkaware Barometer showed that just 1 in 10 Irish adults can correctly identify the three standard drink measures.
+Getting the facts about standard drinks is a great place to start to understand your drinking habits.

 A standard drink is a measure of alcohol.
 In Ireland, one standard drink contains 10 grams of pure alcohol, taking the average person about one hour to process although this will vary from person to person.
 The number of standard drinks is based on the size of the drink and its alcohol strength, usually shown on labels as alcohol by volume (%ABV).
 You'll see from the graphic above that common examples include a half pint of beer, small glass of wine and pub measure of spirits.
 All are based on average strength drinks - 4.5% lager, 12.5% wine and 40% spirits.